Yoctol/bottender/docs/advanced-guides-deployment.md

 <p><img width="300" src="https://user-images.githubusercontent.com/662387/72130857-a8a98300-33b5-11ea-9ec6-10c8aac37230.jpg"></p>

-Heroku is one of the most popular hosting services for developers.
+Heroku is one of the most popular hosting services.
 Not only the clear document, ease of scalability, using Git for deployment, but also the friendly [free pricing plan](https://www.heroku.com/pricing) for experiment purpose.

 In the following, you can see the necessary steps of Heroku Deployment: